|Based on board policy number and Florida Statutes:

 All students transferring from a non-regionally accredited institution must adhere to the following procedure:

 - For a student enrolling in a college credit degree program, the student is required to take a College Placement Test (CPT).

 - For a student enrolling in a PSAV degree program, the student is required to take the Test for Adult Basic Education (TABE).

 - A student who does not pass the placement test or sections thereof will be placed according to the score he/she receives regardless of the course he/she may have taken at the non-accredited institution.

 - A written request from the student, identifying the courses that are to be reviewed is required.

-- It is the responsibility of each department chair to coordinate the evaluation of courses within their respective department.
+- It is the responsibility of each Associate Dean to coordinate the evaluation of courses within their respective department.
 It is recommended that each dean develop minimum criteria to ensure consistency in the evaluation of credits among departments.
 All recommendations as to the awarding or denial of credit must be approved in writing by the dean or designee.

-- A student who has been denied credit may take either a CLEP test or a comprehensive department exam for each subject area in which they were denied.
+- A student who has been denied credit may take either a CLEP test or a comprehensive department exam for each subject area in which they were denied, if one is available.
 Students are charged the standard fee for each exam taken.

-- Each year SCC will review the progress of students transferring from non-accredited institutions to insure that proper evaluation of credit is occurring and adjust its policies accordingly.
+- Each year SSC will review the progress of students transferring from non-accredited institutions to insure that proper evaluation of credit is occurring and adjust its policies accordingly.

 ||President, E. Ann McGee